danieleteti/delphimvcframework/README.md

 - New!
 Support for Spring4d nullable types (check `samples\renders_spring4d_nullables`)
 - New! `TMVCJSONRPCPublisher` allows to easily expose plain Delphi objects (and even datamodules) through a JSON-RPC 2.0 interface!
 - *Breaking Change!* The JSON RPC Client layer is now interface based.

-## How to correctly get the source
-It is not needed to download the git repository.
-Just download the [latest version as zip file](https://github.com/danieleteti/delphimvcframework/releases/tag/v3.0.0-hydrogen) and you are ok.

 ## Roadmap
 DelphiMVCFramework roadmap is always updated as-soon-as the features planned are implemented.
 Check the roadmap [here](roadmap.md).